 It’s a hoax.
 A gag app.
 I fire up my laptop and type a search query into my laptop’s browser.
 This app was on my phone when I bought it.
 It must have been on that of everyone else…

 Other sites share the scare stories.
 About teenagers who watched their counter tick away the last seconds, and then killed themselves, terrified and hyped up about what was going to happen next.
 Gullible and unstable kids.
-And this one story about a healthy guy who got run over by a truck, supposedly just as his counter sprung to 00:00, has to be made up.
+And this one story about a healthy guy who got run over by a truck, supposedly just as his counter sprung to 00:00, must be a new urban legend.

 No. They wouldn’t.
 They couldn’t!
 I mean, isn’t there a law against gathering this much user information?
 Unless I gave permission, they can’t—